Testing of Deep Reinforcement Learning Agents with Surrogate Models: Empirical Evaluation

-On the other hand, ga\textsubscript{sal+fail} is the setting of \tool that generates the highest number of failures (i.e., 24 on average, highlighted in the table).
-However, such failures cover less clusters and have a lower entropy than the failures generated by hc\textsubscript{sal+fail}.
+On the other hand, ga\textsubscript{sal+fail} is the setting of \tool that generates the highest number of failures (i.e., 24 on average).
+However, such failures cover fewer clusters and have a lower entropy than the failures generated by hc\textsubscript{sal+fail}.
 Therefore, considering the number of failures and their diversity, hc\textsubscript{sal+fail} is the preferable \tool setting.

 Across all case studies, the settings of \tool that use the saliency-based mutations are more effective than their counterparts, i.e., the difference is always statistically significant with a large effect size, except for Humanoid, where ga\textsubscript{sal+fail} is comparable to ga\textsubscript{rnd}.
 Overall, this shows that the guidance offered by the saliency-based mutation operator is effective at finding failure environment configurations.